aze5/CV/README.md

 #### Leadership experience

 I have a strong leadership background, honed from my experience as a martial arts teacher for children aged 5-13.
 In this role, I quickly realized that taking an authoritarian approach with the class was not the most effective way to lead.
 Instead, I decided to lead by example, demonstrating each move and inspiring the children to give their best efforts.
 My approach paid off, as I received positive feedback from the parents and the children were eager to participate in every class.
-This experience highlights my ability to effectively lead and motivate individuals towards a common goal.

 #### Adept learner